Tomas-Kaiser/docker_tutorial/README.md

 ### Publishing Ports

 `docker run -d -p 80:3000 --name c1 react-app` to run a container on port 80 and the app inside of the container is mapped to 3000

+### Executing Commands in Running Containers

+To execute any commands in running container we can use the following command

+`docker exec $CONTAINER_ID ls` exec stands for execute.
+We can use container ide or the name of the container.

+`docker exec -it $CONTAINER_ID sh` to use interactive mode with shell session.
+Instead of sh we can use bash too if the linux support it.